gkannan-codes/CDC25_HabitableExos/README.md

   - `pl_bmasse` — **Planet Mass** (Earth masses)
   - `pl_eqt` — **Equilibrium Temperature** (K)

-> We prefilter to rows with these fields present, and we standardize/normalize to support scoring.
+> We prefilter to rows with these fields present, and we normalize to support scoring.

-**Programmatic download (reproducible):**
+**Programmatic download:**
 ```python
 import pandas as pd, urllib.parse as up
 sql = """